richardsc/nb/README.md

 or probably more usefully, in plain format by e.g.

+    ./nb find --id 1 > note_1.txt

+to extract the note with the stated ID, or e.g.

-    ./nb find > notes.plain
+    ./nb find --key arctic > note_arctic.txt

+to extract notes with keyword "arctic".

 ## Import notes

-An individual note (e.g. a chunk of information from the ``notes.plain`` file created immediately above) can be imported by e.g.
+An individual note (e.g. a chunk of information from the ``note_1.txt`` file created immediately above) can be imported by e.g.

-    ./nb add --format plain < notes.plain
+    ./nb add --format plain < note_1.txt

 This, combined with the export mechanism, provides an easy way to email notes to colleagues, so they can import them into their own databases.